 Place chopped strawberries on top of the cupcakes.
 If you are going to prepare these ahead of time, don’t add the strawberries on top until you are ready to serve them or the strawberries won’t look as fresh.

 These cupcakes would also look great with blueberries mixed in with the strawberries.
 It would make a great red, white and blue treat for the Fourth of July!

 Store these cupcakes in an airtight container, as they will dry out quickly.
+This convenient storage container stores up to 24 cupcakes or 2 large cakes.
 They are best eaten within a day or two of making.
 Enjoy!

 Related Strawberry Recipes

 - Strawberry Equivalents and Measures